ministryofjustice/tech-docs-github-pages-publisher/README.md

 ### Locally

-To preview locally, you will need Docker, then you can run:
+To preview locally, you will need Docker, and then you can run the following:

 ```bash
 docker run -it --rm \